adrian-d-hidalgo/nestjs-mcp-server/README.md

 ### Global-level guards

 This approach uses the standard NestJS global guard system (`APP_GUARD`).
-A global guard will protect **all** NestJS routes, including the MCP transport endpoints (like `/mcp` or `/sse`).
+A global guard will protect **all** NestJS routes, including the MCP transport endpoint (`/mcp`).
 Use this for broad authentication or checks that apply before any MCP-specific logic runs.

 ```ts
 // src/guards/global-auth.guard.ts